google/transit/gtfs-realtime/spec/en/reference.md

 *   A trip that proceeds along the schedule.
 *   A trip that proceeds along a route but has no fixed schedule.
-*   A trip that has been added or removed with regard to schedule.
+*   A trip that has been canceled.
+*   A new trip that is a copy of an existing trip in static GTFS.
+It will run at the service date and time specified in TripProperties.

 The updates can be for future, predicted arrival/departure events, or for past events that already occurred.
 In most cases information about past events is a measured value thus its uncertainty value is recommended to be 0\.
 Although there could be cases when this does not hold so it is allowed to have uncertainty value different from 0 for past events.
 If an update's uncertainty is not 0, either the update is an approximate prediction for a trip that has not completed or the measurement is not precise or the update was a prediction for the past that has not been verified after the event occurred.